quicheeee/my-version-of-pj4/README.md

   Messenger2 Class

-  	The Messenger2 class is separate from the Messenger Class and works directly with the Seller Class specifically.
+  	The Messenger2 class is separate from the Messenger Class and deals more with the specifics of editing messages.
 The constructor takes in the
 	private fields customer, seller and store.
 The class also has ArrayList objects which represent the individual messages sent between the customer and the seller.
 The class' methods include getters and setters for the private fields as well as additional methods such as editMessage, custDeleteMessage and sellDeleteMessage.
 So this class more or less acts as a message editor for users.
 The class has been tested to see if it works together with the messenger class and it does allow messages to be edited and manipulate when prompted to.
-The Messenger2 class also implements
+The Messenger2 class also implements the Serializable interface

   Message Class

 	This class represents individual messages which are sent between users.
 The message class has private fields sender, receiver, messageOwner, message, createDate, and disappearing.
 The message class implements Serializable as well as Comparable.
 The message class has been tested through test cases where messages were exchanged between users.
 Within this messenger class we also implanted a method which will convert messages between users into a .csv file so that they can be read in a spreadsheet format.
+The Message Class hass been tested through the test cases listed below as well.

   Store Class

   	This class represents the Store object.
 Its constructor takes the parameters of the store name and the store's seller. it has methods that get
 	how many customers have been in contact with it as well as void methods which print out the sorted values desired by the user.
 The store class implements Serializable.
+The Store class has also been tested with through local test cases.

   User Not Found exception